QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:theory} we provide a theoretical background for the essential quantum metrological concepts the package relies on.
 We formulate the quantum metrological problem as a quantum channel estimation, and introduce the \acs{QFI} as the figure of merit to be optimized.
 Further on, we introduce both \acs{MOP} and \acs{ISS} optimization procedures.
 Finally, we briefly review the methods to compute fundamental bounds.

-Sec.~\ref{sec:basic} is aimed to guide the reader through the high-level optimization functions, going step by step: explaining first how to provide the form of the parameter dependent channel, how to perform the simplest single-channel optimization problems, how to deal with the optimization of parallel and adaptive strategies and finally how to optimize metrological protocols in the most challenging scenarios where noise correlations between subsequent channel uses are present.
+Sec.~\ref{sec:basic} aims to guide the reader through the high-level optimization functions, going step by step: explaining first how to provide the form of the parameter-dependent channel, how to perform the simplest single-channel optimization problems, how to deal with the optimization of parallel and adaptive strategies and finally how to optimize metrological protocols in the most challenging scenarios where noise correlations between subsequent channel uses are present.

 Sec.~\ref{sec:advanced} complements the previous one, and shows the full potential of the package using the example of \emph{collisional} metrological scenario, where one needs to design a customized protocol tensor-network structure from the basic building blocks, and use the low-level \texttt{iss\_opt} optimization function.